-If you’re after yoga in San Pedro, the aptly named San Pedro Yoga is your answer – the classes are professionally taught in a wonderful air conditioned studio.
+If you’re after a yoga in San Pedro, the aptly named San Pedro Yoga is your answer.
+The classes are professionally taught in a wonderful air conditioned studio.
 However, at $US5 a class, they’re a bit on the expensive side.
-Still, the classes enjoy unbeatable views of the lake, so if you’re only looking for a spot of yoga during your Lake Atitlan trip, San Pedro could be the answer.
+Still, the classes enjoy unbeatable views of the lake, so if you’re only looking for a picturesque spot for a little Lake Atitlan yoga, San Pedro could be the answer.

-No more than twenty minutes by boat from San Pedro is the sleepy village of San Marcos.
+No more than twenty minutes by boat from San Pedro is the sleepy village of San Marcos la laguna.
 At first glance, it seems an extraordinarily quiet area with very little going on.
 However, the village is fabled to be built upon sacred land and has become a mecca for all things spiritual.
-Today, it hosts many yoga and meditation classes.
+Today, it hosts many yoga retreats and meditation classes.

 The village itself submits to complete relaxation and serenity.
 There aren’t really any cars; dirt paths and handmade painted signs guide you to the yoga classes and different cafes around the village.
 It’s a perfect destination to forget about any niggles of day to day life and focus on being in the present moment.